 Dry Cleaning Details: How Often Should You Dry Clean?

 Just like anything else in life, some garments will need more care and attention than others.
-Here’s a handy dry cleaning cheat sheet that covers the basics of dry cleaning your finest threads.
+Here’s a handy dry cleaning cheat sheet that covers how often suits should be dry cleaned and all about dry cleaning your other finest threads.
 Use this as a general guide, and feel free to adjust according to your needs.

 How often should you dry clean a suit?
 It depends on how you wear them.
 For most people, every three to four wears is ideal.
 Why not after every wear?
 Because suits rarely come into contact with your skin so they avoid oil and sweat longer than other clothing items.
-When your expensive suit needs cleaning, there’s no need to stress about cleaning wear and tear – dry cleaning will extend your suit’s life by preserving its shape, color, and feel.
+When your expensive suit needs cleaning, there’s no need to stress about cleaning wear and tear – dry cleaning a suit will extend its life by preserving its shape, color, and feel.

 While it’s true that tuxedos don’t see the same kind of wear and tear as, say, a pair of jeans, they still need to be cleaned regularly.
 Experts recommend dry cleaning your formal suit once a season or after each wear to keep it looking sharp and prevent any lingering odors or wrinkles from settling in.